 Does Salt Kill Bed Bugs?

 Unlike other pests, bed bugs do not ingest poison since they only feed on blood.
 Still, you cannot expose them to salt and expect them to dry up and die off.
-Below are many other reasons why salt my not work to achieve your expectations.
+Below are many other reasons why salt may not work to achieve your expectations.

 - Bed bugs know the things that might hurt them, and they know how to avoid such.
-Even if salt were poisonous to them, they’d simply walk around it.
+Even if salt were poisonous to them, they’d walk around it.